 - They’re not slaves to fashion but they like what they like

-- They enjoy the free things in life including time with family and friends, a beautiful sunset, the love of animals
+- MoneyMagpies enjoy the free things in life including time with family and friends, a beautiful sunset, the love of animals

-- They keep abreast of the news and new technology (though not slavishly) and they keep learning new skills and ideas
+- They keep abreast of the news and new technology and they keep learning new skills and ideas

 - They share what they have and give as much as they are able both in money and time.